eternal-flame-AD/yume-pdq/README.md

 Parallelize well up to the memory bandwidth limit.

+Provide better than off-the-shelf solution performance across the board by fully specializing to PDQ problem dimension and unique natural batching characteristics due to the need to simultaneously check all 8 dihedral transformed hashes.

 All components are decoupled from each other, allowing integrator to mix and match external libraries such as using a forensic-grade hash provider but still use `yume-pdq` for high performance 100% recall matching.

 Be _accurate enough_ for high-throughput and real-time screening when there is a human user waiting for the result and/or the server CPU time is constrained.
 Our implementation achieves ~0.79ms for 10M vector matches on GPU, making it suitable for real-time applications.
 For detailed analysis of accuracy and performance decisions, see [TECHNICAL.md](TECHNICAL.md).